Introduction

 Digital quantum computers typically only give access to projective measurements (PMs) in a specified computational basis.
 More general POVMs can be implemented through additional quantum resources, e.g., by coupling to a higher-dimensional space in a Naimark dilation [2] with ancilla qubits [3] or qudits [4] [5] or through controlled operations with mid-circuit measurements and classical feed-forward [6].
 While these techniques have been demonstrated in proof-of-principle experiments, their full-scale high-fidelity implementation remains a challenge for current quantum devices [4].
 Of particular interest are thus POVMs that can be implemented without additional quantum resources, i.e., only through projective measurements in available measurement bases.

 Importantly, PM-simulable informationally-complete POVMs are overcomplete [7].
 The decomposition of observables from Eq.
 (2) is thus not unique.
-In this work, we leverage these additional degrees of freedom to build better observable estimators, see Fig. 1.
+In this toolbox, we leverage these additional degrees of freedom with frame theory.

 References